 There are so many ways to incorporate your keyword into your blog post.
 So, for each post idea, you’ve got to find your angle.
 In an effort to work quickly, I moved from making my list of ideas to finding angles.
 That way my brain was already thinking about angles.

 It took me about ten minutes to decide on an angle for each of my ideas.
 I just jot them down side by side.

 Now that you know the angle of your blog post, and what you’re writing about, you can write a headline.
 I love using the Headline Analyzer from CoSchedule when I’m drafting headlines.
 I try for scores of 70 and above (these are green in the results screen.)

-This is my next task for preparing content for the next four months.
-I’ve got to come up with headlines for each of my blog post ideas.
-This is another great task to batch, because once you’re in headline mode it’s easy to stay there.
+I typically do this separately, since once I get in headline mode it’s easier to stay there.
 But, it can take some time to get your brain thinking about power words, emotional words, and all the other nuances of blog post headlines.